ionbus/ionbus_fast_persist/readme.md

   from `data["process_name"]` if present, otherwise None
 - `timestamp`: Optional timestamp (string or datetime).
 If not provided, extracted from `data["timestamp"]` if present
+- `username`: Optional username identifier.
+If not provided, extracted from `data["username"]` if present, otherwise None

 **Special Fields:**
 The following fields, if present in `data`, are automatically extracted